Factbox: Who's who on the new EU executive

 Poland, center-right, 50.
 Deputy premier for regions under Prime Minister Donald Tusk, the incoming European Council chief.

 Spain, center-right, 64.
-Left and greens quizzed him hard on family ties to oil industry that they said were a conflict of interest in climate change and energy portfolio.
-Center-left eventually backed him, to fury of Greens, after Timmermans was given a watching brief over “sustainable development”.
+Left and greens quizzed him hard on family ties to oil industry they said were a conflict of interest in the climate change and energy portfolio.
+Center-left eventually backed him, to the fury of the Greens, after Timmermans was given a watching brief over “sustainable development.”

 Croatia, center-left, 61 next week.
-Named commissioner for consumer protection when Croatia joined EU last year.
+Named commissioner for consumer protection when Croatia joined the EU last year.
 A veteran of foreign and trade issues, a doctor in economics.
-Questioned on Monday, he said the EU should be more active in promoting development through aid, be “a player, not a payer”.
+Questioned on Monday, he said the EU should be more active in promoting development through aid, be “a player, not a payer.”

 Sweden, centrist, 46.
 Outgoing home affairs commissioner.
 Former minister and EU parliamentarian.
 Quizzed on Monday, she sought to assure lawmakers that U.S. multinationals would not be able to use a free-trade deal to force EU states to weaken consumer and other protections and said Russia could not amend an EU-Ukraine pact.

 Malta, center-left, 64.
-Architect, civil engineer and veteran minister, including in tourism.
-At hearing, was pressed on Malta’s failure to protect migratory birds from hunters and pledge to enforce EU rules on all governments.
+Architect, civil engineer and veteran minister, including tourism.
+At the hearing, Vella was pressed on Malta’s failure to protect migratory birds from hunters and pledged to enforce EU rules on all governments.

 Portugal, center-right, 44.
 Worked as a civil engineer in France before a Harvard MBA led to M&A role at Goldman Sachs.
 He founded his own investment company and was a negotiator with the EU, IMF and ECB on Lisbon’s bailout program.